Disclaimer: We may receive a commission for products purchased through some links in this article.

 - Four pickup patterns: cardioid, Omni, bidirectional, and stereo pickup patterns offer incredible flexibility, allowing you to record in ways that would normally require multiple microphones

-- Unique position able design: adjust and pivot the microphone in relation to the sound source to optimize your sound quality
+- Unique position able design: Adjust and pivot the microphone in relation to the sound source to optimize your sound quality.
+Compatibility- Windows 10 or higher, macOS 10.13 or later

 The Audio-Technica is a durable USB microphone with a custom-engineered diaphragm, a cardioid pattern, high SPL, and a wide range.
 The frequency of the Audio-Technica is 20Hz x 20Hz.
 This microphone is a side-address condenser mic, offering studio standard recording.
 This microphone offers an excellent range and latency, which you can track using the headphone jack.
 The diaphragm is low mass, which allows for an extended frequency.
 For a smooth frequency response and great transiency, the Audio-Technica is a fantastic choice.